mehdilogic/Artdent/README.md

 # Artdent
-Artdent website Repo
-This website is a part of a task given at the university.
+Artdent website Repo. part of a task given at the university.